 Today’s highly complex systems demand a high degree of alignment.
-In order to achieve this it is necessary to have a deep understanding of how to align the sub systems.
+In order to achieve this, it is essential to have a deep understanding of how to align the sub systems.

 Effective and connected systems